MeetMuaz/MeetMuaz/README.md

 full stack web developer
 -----------------------

-I am a Full-stack Developer with a passion for innovation and technology with a strong foundation in frontend and backend technologies, I bring a unique combination of technical expertise and creative problem-solving to every project.
-As a quick learner, I am always eager to take in challenges and adapt to emerging technologies, with my dedication, hard work, and commitment to delivering quality results, I am confident that I will be a valuable asset to any team.
+I am a Full-stack Developer with a passion for innovation and technology.

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my portfolio at [My Portfolio](http://https://meetmuaz.github.io/portfolio)